00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 The interest for the campaigns is typically auto-reinvested in the pool.
 It will be paid out when you withdraw your funds from the pool, after your investment reaches maturity.

-On EVM, depending on the pool configuration, investors can receive interest payments on a regular basis, either monthly or quarterly.
+On EVM, depending on the pool configuration, investors can receive interest payments at the end of each epoch.
 This capability is not available on Solana or Stellar at the initial launch.
 It will be added later.

 ### What happens when a pool matures?